 The rage is also used if the victim dares to answer back, gets angry, or does anything that is forbidden by the manipulator.
 If the victim gets angry, the psychopath gets ten times more angry and the victim will typically back down.

 The other thing about their anger is that is disappears as quickly as it appears and the psychopath or narcissist carries on as if nothing actually happened.
+This is a typical characteristic of these types.
 This can be very disconcerting for the victim, who is typically upset for some time after being on the receiving end of the narcissistic rage.
 To see the manipulator turn around and take a phone call and speak to someone else and to be able to act perfectly normally can be quite confusing.

 The psychopaths and narcissists will often change their minds frequently.
 They will convince you of one thing and they may be totally congruent in doing that.
 Five minutes later they will have a go at convincing you of the complete opposite.
 They see no problem with this and it seems that they can indeed change their beliefs at a moment's notice if it suits them to manipulate the person in front of them, or perhaps it's all lies and they are just choosing the most appropriate idea to suit their purposes in any particular moment.
 Again the lack of empathy or conscience and the sense of superiority allows them to do this.
 After all, for them, the end justify the means.